MI7: In fiction

 The name MI7 has often been used in fiction as the title for an intelligence agency or organization similar to the actual MI5 or MI6.

-In the Bond film Dr. No (1962) there are two explicit references to James Bond working for MI6; although, one of these (where the words are spoken by 'M') has been dubbed to "MI7", although the speaker's lips clearly say "MI6".
+In the Bond film Dr. No (1962) there are two explicit references to James Bond working for MI6; one of these (where the words are spoken by 'M') has been dubbed to "MI7", although the speaker's lips clearly say "MI6".

 In the Operation Susie episode of The Professionals, central organization CI5 comes into conflict with elements of MI7 working to a different agenda.

 Rowan Atkinson's character of Johnny English from the spy spoof films Johnny English, Johnny English Reborn and Johnny English Strikes Again is an MI7 agent.
 The character was originally presented in a series of adverts for Barclaycard as MI7 agent Richard Latham.

 In St Trinian's 2: The Legend of Fritton's Gold, former Head Girl Kelly Jones now works as an agent for MI7.

+In Chucklevision, Mr Carrington-Smythe (pronounced Smith) is head of MI7 and helps the brothers out in Series 14.

+In Christopher Fowler's Bryant and May Detective series, the Peculiar Crimes Unit is placed under the aegis of MI7.